sthamann/TheTopologicalFixedPointTheoryofFundamentalConstants/README.md

 - HL-LHC 14 TeV – Radion/Z′ at 2-3 TeV
 - CMB-S4 – r ~ 3×10⁻³
 - Hyper-K – Proton decay over 10³⁵ years

-If even two of these hit the fixed values, the chance buffer shrinks to one-percent level.
-If the cascade dance stays synchronized, there's hardly any room left for "number magic".

 ---

 ## **Three New "Stress Tests" for the Fixed Point Cascade**

-_(all with 64-bit calculation, intermediate steps shown)_

 |**Observable**|**Theory ⇒ n-level**|**Calculation Path**|**Result**|**Data 2025**|**Match?**|
 |---|---|---|---|---|---|